oWave/pf2e-flatcheck-helper/readme.md

-# pf2e Utility Buttons
+# PF2e Utility Buttons

+Some automation for PF2e, just a button click away.

+For a detailed description of the features listed here and how to configure them, check out the documentation in foundry.
+You can find it in the module settings.

 ## Flat Check Helpers
 ![image](https://github.com/user-attachments/assets/10af24ea-a11c-4a30-97cf-bab7eff45d23)

-2 variants for rolling flat checks:
-- On messages (strikes/checks/spells) for supported flat checks
+Add buttons for supported flat checks on messages
 - Requires libwrapper
 - Supported:
   - Concealed/Hidden + Dazzled/Blinded
   - Stupefied when casting a spell
   - Manipulate while Grabbed
   - Auditory while Deafened (including non-subtle spells)
-- Below the chat box

 Also shows flat checks when targetting a token.
 You can hold ALT to highlight squares that have no/dim light.
 ![image](https://github.com/user-attachments/assets/bf9f7c53-4c85-4658-854d-0746719df2d2)
-The dim light/darkness flat checks are not enabled by default (yet).
-You can turn them on in the flat check settings.
+**The dim light/darkness flat checks are not enabled by default (yet).
+You can turn them on in the flat check settings.**

 If **pf2e-perception** is installed, that module will be used to calculate DCs.